-A combination of end-of-semester written examinations and continuous assessment is used.
+A combination of end-of-trimester written examinations and continuous assessment is used.
 In your final year you will undertake a substantial project, involving some combination of research and design in some area of interest.
 This will be assessed using reports, presentations and an interview.

 Professional Work Experience

 Professional Work Experience (PWE) is incorporated into the ME programmes.
 Six- to eight-month internships (the majority of which are paid) have included the following employers: Accenture, Analog Devices, Eiratech Robotics, EirGrid, ESB, FoodMarble, Intel, Mainstream Renewable Power, Microsoft, Workday and Xilinx.